 Grace Folly Half Face Mask

 The next product we are going to cover on our list of the best ski masks is this awesome half mask from Grace Folly.
-This half mask is perfect for those skiers looking to protect the bottom half of their face that sits just under their goggles.
+This half mask is perfect for those skiers looking to protect the bottom half of their face on the slopes.

 The first feature we’re going to cover from this ski mask is the water resistant shell.
-The shell sits on the outside of the mask and protects you from any sort of water or snow coming your way.
+The shell sits on the outside of the mask and protects you from any sort of water or snow.

 You may be thinking it is only snow not water that is going to build up on your mask.
 But due to the heat coming off your body it is quite common that your mask will melt the snow.
 This ends up with your maks getting quite wet.